lizzynammour/Nets150FinalProject/README.md

 # Nets150FinalProject
-Chillier not chiller
+Chillier not chiller \n
-Anna Mendelson, Elizabeth Nammour, and Ali Kozlu
+Anna Mendelson, Elizabeth Nammour, and Ali Kozlu \n NETS 150 \n
-NETS 150
-Due May 4, 2015
+Due May 4, 2015 \n
-Chillier, Not Chiller: Analyzing Twitter Data to Confirm the West-Coast-Is-More-Chill Hypothesis
+Chillier, Not Chiller: Analyzing Twitter Data to Confirm the West-Coast-Is-More-Chill \n Hypothesis \n
-Introduction
+Introduction \n
 West Coasters love to brag about their laidback demeanor while stereotyping East Coasters as neurotic cynics who cannot distinguish the smell of a rose.
 But are these claims justified?
 We